 The Baths are the crowning jewel of the Akamas Peninsula which is located at the place where the Chrysochous Valley ends and the rugged, challenging cliffs begin.
 The Baths of Aphrodite is said to be where Aphrodite found her great love, Adonis.
 They have a natural pool under a giant fig tree.
 Trek along the Aphrodite trail that leads to a spectacular view of Chrysochou Bay.

 House of Dionysus

 Head on back to Paphos and enter the Paphos Archeological Sites.
-You might ask, “Do I need an international driving licence to enter these zones?”
-It is definitely a plus since the officials are likely speaking Greek, and they would find it easy to communicate with you.
 Take a page off your Mythology and Classic Literature book and see the House of Dionysus.
 It is one of the finest houses and the most popular attraction in Paphos.

 Mosaic artwork extends to the pavements.
 They show the best scenes from the colorful and dramatic Greek mythology, like Ganymede being flown by an eagle back to Olympus, and of course, Dionysus in a chariot drawn by leopards.
 Near the House of Dionysus is the House of Theseus and the House of Aion, with their share of mosaic artwork, like Theseus fighting the Minotaur.

 As you cruise around the archeological wonders of Paphos, there should be time to drive around and relax.
 The Coastal Boardwalk is great for strolling along and dining and shopping.